rlratcliffe/tdd-multi-currency-money/README.md

 "TDD is not about taking teeny-tiny steps, it's about *being able* to take teeny-tiny steps."

 "There is a fabulous sequence in *Crossing to Safety* in which author Wallace Stegner describes a character's workshop.
 Every item is perfectly in place, the floor is spotless, all is order and cleanliness.
 The character, however, has never made anything."

+## Lessons Learned

+If you're stuck, write lower tests to isolate the problem.